-- Ensures that the following responsibilities of the Planning Section are addressed as required: - Collect, analyze, and display situation information. - Prepare periodic Situation Reports. - Prepare and distribute REOC Action Plan and facilitate Action Planning process. - Track Resources. - Conduct Advance Planning activities and report. - Document and maintain files on all REOC activities. - Provide technical support services to the various REOC sections and branches. - Establishes the appropriate level of organization for the Planning Section. - Exercises overall responsibility for the coordination of activities within the section. - Keeps the REOC Director informed of significant issues affecting the Planning Section. - In coordination with the RECG, ensures that Status Reports are completed and utilized as a basis for REOC Situation Reports and REOC Action Plans. - Provide staff to assist the Emergency Information Officer.
+- Ensure that the following responsibilities of the Planning Section are addressed as required: - o Collect, analyze, and display situation information - Prepare periodic Situation Reports - Prepare and distribute the REOC Action Plan and facilitate Action Planning process - Track resources - Conduct advance planning activities and report - Document and maintain files on all REOC activities - Provide technical support services to the various REOC sections and branches - Establish the appropriate level of organization for the Planning Section - Exercise overall responsibility for the coordination of activities within the section - Keep the REOC Director informed of significant issues affecting the Planning Section - In coordination with the RECG, ensure that Status Reports are completed and utilized as a basis for REOC Situation Reports and REOC Action Plans - Provide staff to assist the Emergency Information Officer - Ensure the maintenance of the REOC SharePoint site

-Regional Clerk as part of the Planning Section will:
+Regional Clerk, as part of the Planning Section, will:

-Collect, organize and file all completed event or disaster related forms, including: all REOC position logs, Situation Reports, REOC Action Plans and any other related information, just prior to the end of each operational period.

-- Provide document reproduction services to REOC staff. - Distribute the REOC Situation Reports, REOC Action Plan, and other documents, as requested. - Maintain a permanent archive of all Situation Reports and REOC Action Plans associated with the event or disaster. - Assist with preparation and distribution of the REOC After Action Report. - Supervise the Documentation Unit.
+- Collect, organize, and file all completed event or disaster related forms, including all REOC position logs, Situation Reports, REOC Action Plans and any other related information, just prior to the end of each operational period - Provide document reproduction services to REOC staff - Distribute the REOC Situation Reports, REOC Action Plan and other documents, as requested - Maintain a permanent archive of all Situation Reports and REOC Action Plans associated with the event or disaster - Assist with preparation and distribution of the REOC After Action Report - Supervise the Documentation Unit - File all incident documentation in accordance with York Region by-laws

-Director of Data, Analytics and Visualization Services as part of the Planning Section will:
+Director of Data, Analytics and Visualization Services, as part of the Planning Section, will:

-- Be responsible for the provision of all Geomatics services to the REOC. - Provide staff to set-up and manage GIS technology in the REOC. - Provide current quality information to support REOC. - Provide products and services to support queries, analysis and decision-making. - Provide electronic map display for the REOC. - Create and maintain maps that were used during the emergency so that they could be used in a review of the event or response to it.
+- Be responsible for the provision of all Geomatics services to the REOC - Provide staff to set-up and manage GIS technology through the Situational Awareness Manager (SAM) app - Provide current quality information to support REOC - Provide products and services to support queries, analysis and decisionmaking - Provide electronic map display for the REOC - Create and maintain maps that were used during the emergency so that they could be used in a review of the event or response to it - Support the sharing of maps and data from the REOC to other partner EOCs

-Program Managers, Emergency Management as part of Planning Section are responsible for the Situation Unit and Advance Planning.
+Program Managers, Emergency Management, as part of Planning Section, are responsible for the Situation Unit and Advance Planning.
 The Managers will:

-- Assist with the setup, activation and deactivation of the REOC. - Populate and maintain the Incident/Event Logs. - Provide advice and support to the Planning Section Chief.
+- Assist with the setup, activation and deactivation of the REOC - Populate and maintain the Incident/Event Logs - Provide advice and support to the Planning Section Chief

-Commissioner of Corporate Services as Logistics Section Chief will be responsible for the following duties:
+Commissioner of Corporate Services, as Logistics Section Chief, will be responsible for the following duties:

-• Ensure the Logistics function is carried out in support of the REOC.
-This function includes providing telecommunication services and information technology, locating or acquiring equipment, supplies, personnel, facilities, and transportation as well as arranging for food, lodging, and other support.

-- services as required both for the REOC, DOC's, call centres and site requirements. - Ensure that appropriate security measures have been established to allow for only authorized access to the REOC facility and documentation. - Ensure section objectives as stated in the REOC Action Plan are accomplished within the operational period or within the estimated time frame. - Coordinate closely with the Operations Section Chief to establish priorities for resource allocation within the operational area. - Keep the REOC Director informed of all significant issues relating to the Logistics Section. - Ensure critical resources are allocated according to REOC Action Plan policy, priorities and direction. - Coordinate the provision of food and lodging for REOC and Site Personnel.
+- Ensure the Logistics function is carried out in support of the REOC.
+This function includes providing telecommunication services and information technology, locating, or acquiring equipment, supplies, personnel, facilities, and transportation, as well as arranging for food, lodging and other support services as required for the REOC, DOCs, call centres and site requirements - Ensure that appropriate security measures have been established to allow for only authorized access to the REOC facility and documentation - Ensure section objectives, as stated in the REOC Action Plan, are accomplished within the operational period or within the estimated timeframe - Coordinate closely with the Operations Section Chief to establish priorities for resource allocation within the operational area - Keep the REOC Director informed of all significant issues relating to the Logistics Section - Ensure critical resources are allocated according to REOC Action Plan policy, priorities and direction

+Coordinate the provision of food and lodging for REOC and site personnel

-Director of Procurement as part of Logistics is responsible for:
+Director of Procurement, as part of Logistics, is responsible for: